nseckinoral/samples-dotnet/inventory-v3-0/README.md

 # Introduction #
-This is a sample project showcasing how retailers may use XOMNI InStoreMetadata API to see stock details of their products, both for a spesific store and also for other stores related to their company.
-Even though this document is about "stock details", InStoreMetadata API can also be used for your other needs such as [**buraya bir iki ekstra örnek gelecek**]
+This is a sample project showcasing how you can use [InStoreMetadata APIs](http://dev.xomni.com/v3-0/http-api/public-apis/catalog/item-in-store-metadata) to see stock details of products for a spesific store or look-up across multiple stores for availability.
+Even though in this document we are only going to discuss inventory aspect of our APIs, InStoreMetadata APIs are designed in a generic way to give you flexibility implementing different scenarios where you might need store specific contextual data.

 # APIs Used #
  - [Catalog/Item/**Fetching a Single Item**](http://dev.xomni.com/v3-0/http-api/public-apis/catalog/item/fetching-a-single-item)